Who We Are

-Managed Conferences A full spectrum of conference management services, enabling schools, districts, nonprofits and government agencies to host their own high quality youth development events.
+Managed Conferences A full spectrum of conference management services, enabling schools, districts, professional educator associations, and government agencies to host their own high-quality youth development events.

 Video & Print Resources Hundreds of videos, books/storybooks, curricula, games and activities to address specific youth issues.
-These include perennial classics, such as Broken Toy, classroom editions of VeggieTales, workbooks and instructional manuals like Tales of Temper, Mending Heartsand Tyler Tames the Testing Tiger.
+These include perennial classics, such as Broken Toy, classroom editions of VeggieTales, workbooks and instructional manuals like Mindset Matters and Integrating Growth Mindset in Schools, and storybooks by internationally-known author Julia Cook, and many others.
 Want to Write for Us?

 Consulting Services On-site expertise to craft strategic responses to specific problems and issues arising in schools, housing authorities, youth organizations, parents’ groups and houses of worship.

-Research Research initiatives, and monitoring of other research initiatives, related to youth issues and character education.
+Research Research initiatives, and monitoring of outside research initiatives, related to youth issues and character education.